taplytics/taplytics-js-sdk/START.md

 Note that this **will send a page view event** to us.
 If you want to disable the automatic page view event when Taplytics.js is initialized, check the documentation on the `init` function [here](https://taplytics.com/docs/javascript-sdk/reference#init) and about calling the `page` function manually [here](https://taplytics.com/docs/javascript-sdk/reference#page).

+#### Pin SDK version

+If you would like to pin the JS SDK to a specific SDK version change the `//cdn.taplytics.com/taplytics.min.js` url in the snipit above using the following url where `sdk_version` is the version you would like to pin to: `//cdn.taplytics.com/jssdk/sdk_version/taplytics.min.js`

 ### 2. Identify Users

 Using the `identify` function, you can let us know who the current user is on the page.
 It can also be used to let us know about any [user attributes](https://taplytics.com/docs/user-attributes-setup) that can be used for segmentation in our system.